ministryofjustice/cloud-platform-environments/README.md

 ### Intro
 This repo contains the necesary files to create a pipeline in aws to create kubernetes cluster namespaces and resources after a push is made to the master branch of a given repo.
 The aws resources and pipeline can be created with the terraform templates included.
-Kubernetes namespaces and resources are defined in the namespaces directory in this repo.
+Kubernetes namespaces and resources are defined in the namespaces directory in this repo under the corresponding cluster name.

 ### Buildspec